nothinbutnedd/DarkMartter/README.md

-# Dark Matter
+# Dark Matter Remastered
-A less frosty version of Dark Matter
+A less frosty, AMOLED version of Dark Matter
 > This is a remake of the remake the original Dark Matter theme by [cosmicsalad](https://github.com/DiscordStyles/DarkMatter) (by Gibbu).

 add to Vencord with this Link ``https://raw.githubusercontent.com/nadeoki/DarkMatter_Edited/main/DarkMatter.theme.css``